zangles/MDA/README.en.md

 MDA does not attempt to:

   * cover all possible scenarios
   * compete with complete architectures like DDD
   * define an absolute truth

-Its goal is to:
+Its goal is:

   * offer a clear and usable base
   * reduce chaos in real projects
   * provide structure without over-engineering

 If at some point you need more, you probably: